Are We In The Most Boring Era Of Celebrity?

 Advertisement

 Then there's the hyper self-awareness that social media has fostered.
 "The K*rdashians are almost too vain to turn out an interesting carpet look.
 Everything is too hyper-conscious and there isn't enough fun or genuine expression or creativity," argued self-proclaimed pop culture scholar Bolu Babalola.
-Seemingly we're past the era of raucous celebrity antics; everyone is just so marvellously well-behaved these days.
-Reality TV stars – who historically were met with equal derision and fanaticism for their unbridled messy behaviour and made good TV – are now too afraid to inch their perfectly manicured toenails out of line for fear their Missguided deals are wrenched from their hands.
-The demise of Love Island is one such pertinent example – if it feels like scripted television, it's because it is.
+Seemingly we're past the era of raucous celebrity antics; everyone is just so marvelously well-behaved these days.
+Reality TV stars, who historically were met with equal derision and fanaticism for their unbridled messy behavior and made "good TV," are now too afraid to inch their perfectly manicured toenails out of line for fear their Missguided deals are wrenched from their hands.
+The demise of Love Island is one such pertinent example.
+If it feels like scripted television, it's because it is.

 celebrity culture is so boring at this point like so many of them would’ve faded into obscurity by now if it wasn’t for social media 😭 cause the star quality just isn’t there— ✧ jordan ✧ (@jordanmfpaige) May 3, 2022

 In peaks and troughs, the public will always go through cycles of being disillusioned with celebrity and post this year's Met Gala, the hostility is burning on a blue flame right now.
-Tone-deaf, shallow and unrelatable – undeniably yes.
+Tone-deaf, shallow, and unrelatable?
+Undeniably yes.
 But are we really in the most boring era of celebrity?
-Britney Spears is pregnant, Jennifer Lopez and Ben Affleck are getting married, everyone is talking about Holly Valance – maybe we're back in the noughties after all.
+Britney Spears is pregnant, Jennifer Lopez and Ben Affleck are getting married, and Lindsay Lohan is making movies — maybe we're back in the noughties after all.